Flare by Spatie

 });

-If you want to stop a report from being sent to Flare, simply return false from this function:
+If you want to stop a report from being sent to Flare, return false or null:

 import { flare } from '@flareapp/js';